 After that she was unusually silent.
-Stage fright, I assumed; understandable, considering the magnificence of the scheme in which she played a minor, if essential, role.
+Stage fright, I assumed; understandable, considering the magnificence of the scheme in which she played a minor, albeit essential, role.

 My destination lay on the bazaar’s opposite periphery and not, in fact, terribly far from my slaving office, but taking the direct route risked discovery.
 So I wended a circuitous way through the modest specialty manufactories situated in affordable real estate away from the prime retail roads.
 A few narrow, utilitarian lanes serviced them—all clogged at this hour with empty carts waiting to be laden.
 We squeezed down one of these, then cut through the alley behind a drum-maker’s workshop, where round, varnished frames in every size hung in the open air—daires, dafs, and riqs that hadn’t yet been fitted with jingles or covered with skins.